mcpanzors/eyes.storybook/README.md

 To access list of stories we need a way to access Storybook from browser.
 Please add lines below to Storybook's config file (default path is `.storybook/config.js`).

+This process also can be done automatically by using `eyes-setup` script.

 **Storybook v2:**

     if (typeof window === 'object') window.__storybook_stories__ = require('@kadira/storybook').getStorybook();